microsoft/limitus/readme.md

 limiter.dropLogin({ ip: req.ip }); // -> Promise
 ```

+#### limitus.checkLimited(bucket, identifier[, rule][, calback]) -> Promise

+This has the same function signature and behaviour as `.drop`, except this will not count that request towards the total.
+This can be used if you want, say, rate limit a method but only want to count successful results of that methods towards the limit.
+You can check the limit prior to calling the function, then call .drop() afterwards.

 #### limitus.extend(store)

 Extends the limitus instance, mostly useful for settings the store.
 The `store` should be an object that provides following methods: